 One of Webster's definitions of war is "any active hostility".
 Hum.
 Any active hostility.
 So if I am angry (hostile) about someone blowing cigarette smoke in my face, then I'm at war.
 If I take sides in a conflict, and have "an attitude" towards the other group, I'm at war.
 Even in sports when we shout degrading remarks to the other team (or the referee) and we are being "actively hostile", we are at war.

 Through the years, I've received a lot of forwarded email about the war in the Middle East -- most of it taking sides.
-The writers are either giving reasons why Israelis are "right" in fighting the Palestinians, or giving reasons why Palestinians are in the "right".
+Or emails about political parties.
+The writers are either giving reasons why one side is "right", or why the other side is "wrong".
 And as in any situation, there are always two sides to every story.
 As far as I'm concerned, both "sides" are right and both "sides" are wrong.
+Every person has a reason for their actions and their beliefs.
+We may think they are misguided, and maybe they are, but nevertheless, they are convinced they are right.
+And when we are willing to look at the root cause of their action, the bottom line of why they feel so strongly about their position, we may be able to learn of a situation that needs healing, harmonizing, balance, and justice.

-But the reality of it is that while anyone is considering who's right and who's wrong, there's no chance of any peace.
+The reality is that while anyone is considering who's right and who's wrong, there's no chance of any peace or any understanding.
 While we're busy trying to figure out whose "side" we should be on, we still are engaging in an "us against them" scenario, also known as war.

-The only solution to any conflict, including the one in the Middle East, is to start looking at a situation from the perspective of peace, love, and balance.
+The only solution to any conflict is to start looking at a situation from the perspective of peace, love, and balance.
 Every human being has the right to live in peace and in harmony with their neighbors.
 Maybe if we were not so concerned about taking sides, about who's right, about who's wrong, and more concerned about healing the wounds on all sides, then we could get a peaceful resolution.

 Whose side am I on?
 I'm on the side of life.
 I'm on the side of love, respect, harmony, and peace.
-I'm on the side of equal opportunities for all -- equal right to have a roof over our head, equal right to be alive, equal right to have a corner of earth where we can plant lettuce and flowers.
+I'm on the side of equal opportunities for all -- equal right to have a roof over our head, equal right to be alive, equal right to have a corner of earth where we can plant lettuce and flowers, equal right to a "living wage", equal right to a healthy life, etc.

 When I lived in Jamaica, people used to refer to me as "the white lady", and my reply was usually, "I'm not white.
 I'm light brown."
 (I had a good tan at the time.)
 And I'd show them a piece of clothing that was white and say "Now, that's white.
 Am I that color?"
 Granted, they were probably referring to my "financial" color.
 My skin color identified me as coming from a country that was "richer" than they were.
 Yet, what does skin color really show?
 Many people are "white" but are poor; many Arabs are not Palestinians, or not terrorists for that matter.